Worm4047/foodwizard/README.md

 The good old method of recipe search.Just ask alexa to search for the dish using it's name eg:-

-	`Alexa ask foodwizard how cheese sanwich are made`
+	`Alexa ask foodwizard how cheese sandwich are made`
 ## Step by step guidance

 Foodwizard guides you through the entire process of creating the dish.